 DJ Tyler, Vice President, Marine Specialists Limited

-Calvin Gitter, Claims Director of Commercial Marina, Chubb
+Calvin Gitter, Claims Director and Team Lead, Commercial Marine, Chubb

 Gerard H. McDonough, MAI Owner, Marinevest

 This two-hour session will take the marina and boatyard owner and/or manager through the steps needed to obtain the right insurance coverage for their facility, review loss control concerns and valuation and finally, how to handle the eventual claims situations as they may arise.
 The panel speakers will discuss policy language, coverage shortfalls (and how to avoid them), how to properly assess risk, how to properly insure to cover that risk and how to protect your assets should the worst occur.
 Our collective goal is to answer your questions, so bring them on and our panel will do our best to answer them.

 3:00 – 4:00 pm Economic Impact of the Invasive Zebra and Quagga Mussels and What Can be Done